SU-SWS/decanter/UPGRADE.md

 and a few npm scripts replacing most of the build work.
 You will want to change whatever integrations you are using with the grunt tool over to webpack.

-- Webpack is now responsible for aggregating and compiling the SCSS and JS
+- Webpack is now responsible for aggregating and compiling the SCSS and JS.
+Stop using grunt.
-- `npm run styleguide` is now responsible for building the styleguide
+- `npm run styleguide` is now responsible for building the styleguide.
+Stop using grunt.
-- `npm run eslint|sasslint` is now responsible for linting the code
+- `npm run eslint|sasslint` is now responsible for linting the code.
+Stop using grunt.

 ### Assets